Packing guide - China (SAR) - Asia

 What to Wear in Hong Kong

-Pack for shoulder conditions in Hong Kong and keep one extra layer for evenings.
+Pack for changeable weather in Hong Kong and keep one extra layer for evenings.

 Best time: October to December for the most comfortable humidity and easiest walking conditions.